Ovarian follicle: Clinical significance

 Any ovarian follicle that is larger than about three centimeters is termed an ovarian cyst.

 Ovarian function may be measured by gynecologic ultrasonography of follicular volume.
 Presently, ovarian follicle volumes can be measured rapidly and automatically from three-dimensionally reconstructed ultrasound images.

 Rupture of the follicle can result in abdominal pain (mittelschmerz) and is to be considered in the differential diagnosis in people of childbearing age.

-Cryopreservation and culture tissue after cryopreservation.
-Cryopreservation of ovarian tissue is of interest to people who want to preserve their reproductive function beyond the natural limit, or whose reproductive potential is threatened by cancer therapy, for example in hematologic malignancies or breast cancer.
+Ovarian tissue cryopreservation is of interest to people who want to preserve their reproductive function beyond the natural limit, or whose reproductive potential is threatened by cancer therapy, for example in hematologic malignancies or breast cancer.

 For in vitro culture of follicles, there are various techniques to optimize the growth of follicles, including the use of defined media, growth factors and three-dimensional extracellular matrix support.
 Molecular methods and immunoassay can evaluate stage of maturation and guide adequate differentiation.
 Animal studies have generally shown correct imprinted DNA methylation establishment in oocytes resulting from follicle culture.